Jesus at the Center

 There is no winning in this deadly game; both sides lose.
 Why? because even when we get our way and only our favorite music is used, we will find ourselves “at ease in Zion”, a dangerous place indeed.
 The power of the presence of Jesus doesn’t flow to our comfort—God loves us too much for that.
 The presence of Jesus disturbs as often as we are comforted.
 God wants to root us out of our sedentary, mediocre complacency and set us on a vigorous path to greatness.
 The songs of worship are more than joyful wedding songs or mournful funeral dirges.
 They are power connections to God!

 It is time for us to allow our worship leaders to choose the music that centers us on Jesus and then when we work at worship.
 It is time for congregations to venture forth up the heights of Mt.
-Zion to stand with clean hands and pure heart, lifting our hearts to God in the Holy Place.
-(Psalm 24:3-6) When we do, we will see Him, know Him, feel Him and by Him, we will be changed.
+Zion to stand with clean hands and pure hearts, lifting our hearts to God in the Holy Place.
+(Psalm 24:3-6) When we do, we will see Him, know Him, feel Him, and by Him, we will be changed.
 (2 Corinthians 3:18)

 What is the function of Congregational Music?